BDC Hamburger Icon

 Here are a few downsides to extreme competition in the workplace:

-• Competitive motivational methods can discourage the team.
-Leaderboards and outright competition can be discouraging, especially for new employees or team members who haven’t participated in specific employee training programs.
-Many employees can be left feeling the competition was unfair, which can lead to workplace conflict
+• Competitive motivational methods can discourage the team: Leaderboards and outright competition can be discouraging, especially for new employees or employees who haven’t participated in specific training programs.
+Some team members might feel the competition was unfair, which can lead to workplace conflict

-• Competition can set unreasonable expectations.
-If you’re in a class of 20 students, making excellent grades is a very reasonable goal.
-But imagine you work in a sales center with 100 salespeople or a call center with 1,000 employees.
-In these instances, getting to the top of an overarching competition can seem hopeless, and employers are risking employee disengagement.
+• Competition can set unreasonable expectations: If you’re in a class of 20 students, making excellent grades is a very reasonable goal.
+However, imagine you work in a sales center with 100 salespeople or a call center with 1,000 employees.
+In these instances, getting to the top of an overarching competition can seem hopeless and employers risk employee disengagement.

-• A highly competitive focus can lead to cheating.
-If someone’s livelihood hinges on reaching specific, near-impossible targets, it can be tempting to act unethically by sabotaging others or falsifying results.
-This happened in the hyper-competitive culture of Wells Fargo when bankers created millions of unauthorized bank and credit card accounts to reach targets.
+• A highly competitive focus can lead to cheating: If someone’s livelihood hinges on reaching specific, near-impossible targets, it can be tempting to act unethically by sabotaging others or falsifying results.
+For example, Wells Fargo’s hypercompetitive culture caused a situation where bankers created millions of unauthorized bank and credit card accounts to reach targets.

 4. Improving employee performance requires an environment of trust.

-Competition and any dialogue about measuring employee performance must happen in an atmosphere of trust.
-Competition creates a sense of fear that can derail your workplace – introducing a need for employees to hurt each other instead of fostering collaboration and joint problem-solving.
+Competition and dialogue about measuring employee performance must happen in an atmosphere of trust.
+If mishandled, competition can create a sense of fear that derails your workplace, prompting employees to hurt each other instead of fostering collaboration and joint problem-solving.

 Use competition judiciously.
-Ensure you’re targeting appropriate goals, and avoid unnecessary competition about trivial tasks that will poison the atmosphere.
-This is especially important if you have millennials and Gen Z employees in the workplace, as these generations are more focused on culture and meaning, not competition.
+Ensure you target appropriate goals and avoid unnecessary competition about trivial tasks that will poison the atmosphere.
+This is especially important if you’re managing a multigenerational workforce with millennials and Gen Z employees — these generations are more focused on culture and meaning, not competition.

 5. Fair competition is crucial.

-People compete best when the competition is close – when they’re competing against people like them.
+People perform best when the competition is close — when they’re competing against people like them.
 Top performers shouldn’t compete with average or low performers in the company.

 When appropriate groups compete against each other, people will be motivated because they have a more realistic chance of winning.
 They’ll feel the competition is fair.
 In contrast, competing for first place among 100 employees when you’re new or have no hope of winning is discouraging.